Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Demonstration on BOSS DR12

 As a practical demonstration of the quadratic estimators discussed herein, we estimate the power spectrum multipoles and compressed subspace coefficients of a real cosmological data-set.
 For this we use the twelfth data-release (DR12) \citep{2017MNRAS.470.2617A} of the Baryon Oscillation Spectroscopic Survey (BOSS), part of SDSS-III \citep{2011AJ....142...72E,2016arXiv161100036D}, specializing to the patch with the largest number density (and volume); the north Galactic cap in the redshift range $0.2<z<0.5$, with total volume $1.46h^{-3}\mathrm{Gpc}^3$ and mean redshift $z = 0.38$.

 A set of MultiDark-Patchy (hereafter `Patchy') simulations\footnote{Publicly available at \href{https://data.sdss.org/sas/dr12/boss/lss/}{data.sdss.org/sas/dr12/boss/lss}.} \cite{2016MNRAS.460.1173R,2016MNRAS.456.4156K} are used to define the fiducial cosmology, which, by design, have power spectra close to those of BOSS and share its selection function.
-For each simulation, we compute the windowed power spectrum multipoles using the estimator of Ref.\,\citep{2017JCAP...07..002H} within \texttt{nbodykit} \citep{2018AJ....156..160H} (using the same gridding parameters as for the public BOSS data release), then fit the mean of 1000 simulations to the one-loop EFTofLSS model \citep{2020JCAP...05..042I}, using the \texttt{CLASS-PT} implementation \cite{2020PhRvD.102f3533C}.
-For the fit, we use $k\in[0.01,0.25]\hMpc$ and $\ell\in\{0,2\}$, fixing the cosmological parameters to their true values ($\{\Omega_m = 0.307115, \Omega_b = 0.048206, \sigma_8 = 0.8288, n_s = 0.9611, h = 0.6777, A_s = 2.1467\times 10^{-9}\}$) and varying only the nuisance parameters, encapsulating linear and non-linear bias, stochasticity and the EFTofLSS counterterms.
-Finally, the fiducial power spectrum is set equal to the best-fit theory model, subtracting Poisson shot-noise; this is necessary to ensure that we do not double-count shot-noise in both the signal and noise covariance of the data.
+For each simulation, we compute the windowed power spectrum multipoles using the estimator of Ref.\,\citep{2017JCAP...07..002H} within \texttt{nbodykit} \citep{2018AJ....156..160H} (using the same gridding parameters as for the public BOSS data release), then fit the mean of 1000 simulations to the one-loop EFT model \citep{2020JCAP...05..042I}, using the \texttt{CLASS-PT} implementation \cite{2020PhRvD.102f3533C}.
+For the fit, we use $k\in[0.01,0.25]\hMpc$ and $\ell\in\{0,2\}$, fixing the cosmological parameters to their true values ($\{\Omega_m = 0.307115, \Omega_b = 0.048206, \sigma_8 = 0.8288, n_s = 0.9611, h = 0.6777, A_s = 2.1467\times 10^{-9}\}$) and varying only the nuisance parameters, encapsulating linear and non-linear \resub{galaxy} bias, stochasticity and the EFT counterterms.
+Finally, the fiducial power spectrum is set equal to the best-fit theory model, \resub{computed using the public window-function multipoles and} subtracting Poisson shot-noise; \resub{the latter} is necessary to ensure that we do not double-count stochasticity in both the signal and noise covariance of the data.
 We require also a smooth model of the power spectrum for $k>k_\mathrm{max}$; this is set to linear theory, rescaled to avoid discontinuities at $k_\mathrm{max}$.
 The exact choice is of only minor importance, since these modes are not used in the later analysis.